vwheatle/SystemsProgramming-WarmUp/warmUp.md

 > In the following code, the first `printf` reached produces the output "14", but the second `printf` can cause a bus error / segmentation fault.
 Why?

-Before I answer -- I've gone through and formatted the program to my liking.
-The functionality should be the same (it still segfaults) but now it's clearer where problems lie, thanks to the code having space to breathe.
+Before I answered, I went through and formatted the program to my liking.
+The functionality should be the same (it still segfaults) but now it's clearer where problems lie, because I've annotated a few oddities.

+### `01a-segfault.c`

 ```c
 #include <stdlib.h>